 Portugal Startup Visa Processing Time and Costs

-After applicants upload their project details to the online platform, there is no set duration for when incubators must show interest and submit a declaration.
+After you upload your project details to the online platform, there is no set duration for when incubators must show interest and submit a declaration.

 However, IAPMEI takes about 30 working days to approve the application, and the incubator will have 40 working days to formalize the incubation contract.

-Applicants will have five days to accept the contract, after which the incubator has 20 days to register a personalized incubation plan.
+You will then have five days to accept the contract, after which the incubator has 20 days to register a personalized incubation plan.

 Thereafter, residency visa applications can take two to four months, while the residency permit usually takes four months.